machikania/phyllosoma/documents/readme-e.txt

 　Fixed a bug that caused wrong values when displaying floating points and handling strings.

 Phyllosoma 1.40/KM-1505 (2024.2.17)
-　FILEMAN (file manager) was added as a sample program.
+　FILEMAN.BAS (file manager) was added as a sample program.
 　Added BUTTON (button operation), GEN3O (Genkaku Gothic display), QRCODE (QRCODE display), and TSC2046 (touch panel operation) to the class library.
 　Enabled to use spi1 with SPI instruction when LCD is not used.